SHERLIN-BRITTO/ProductSalesAnalysis-Project/README.md

 4.Follow the visualizations and insights provided in the project to analyze your data.

 5.Example outputs and further details can be found in the GitHub repository and the earlier phases of the project documentation.It is included in this document also

+## Data Analysis Code:
+Access the Jupyter Notebook file, "DAC_Phase5_Code.ipynb," in the folder for data preprocessing and initial analysis.

+Execute the cells in the Jupyter Notebook to replicate the analysis